Robert-Lu/Robert-Lu.github.io/index.md

 Keen interest in the technology of **Computer Graphics**, especially in
 * Rendering techniques,
-* Physical based animation (like fluid & cloth simulation),
+* Physically based animation (like fluid & cloth simulation),
 * Surface modeling (like surface reconstruction & deformation).

 ## RESEARCH  EXPERIENCE